Edward Bancroft: Spying for the British

 Though Bancroft had worked for Franklin and Deane, he was unenthusiastic about American independence, and the possibility of a French war against Britain alarmed him.
 Despite his promise to Deane, he had reservations about doing anything that might promote a rift between Britain and the American colonies.

 In London he met Paul Wentworth, recently recruited by the British Secret Service.
 Wentworth arranged for Bancroft to meet Secret Service chief William Eden and Lords Suffolk and Weymouth, where Bancroft agreed to become a spy for Britain.
 A couple of days later, on August 14, 1776, Bancroft composed a nine-page report detailing what Deane had been able to accomplish since arriving in France.
 In early February 1777, Bancroft visited John the Painter while he was in prison in London.

 Soon after this, Franklin arrived to take over the negotiations with France.
 Bancroft was ordered to associate himself with Franklin.
 Fortuitously, Franklin appointed Bancroft as secretary to the American Commission in Paris.
 On March 26, 1777, Bancroft departed London for Paris, where his wife and children joined him two months later.
-For his spying, the British promised Bancroft a pension of 200 pounds.
-(This amount was later increased to 500 and then 1,000 pounds.)
+For his spying, the British promised Bancroft a pension of £200.
+(This amount was later increased to £500 and then £1,000.)

 Bancroft assisted Franklin and Deane by copying letters and other documents, by translating diplomatic correspondence into French or English, and by arranging for repairs, hiring crews, and buying supplies for American ships in French ports.
 Thus Bancroft had access to much sensitive information that he was able to pass along to the British.